CAUT Policy Statement

-To enable parents to take advantage of post-secondary educational opportunities and to participate in the workforce, all children must be provided with high quality early childhood education and care.
-CAUT supports the establishment of a Canada-wide system of comprehensive child care1 services, including licensed full and part-time group programs for pre-elementary and elementary school children, supervised family home care, and resource and support services for parents and other care givers taking care of children at home.
+To enable parents and other care providers to take advantage of post-secondary educational opportunities and to participate in the workforce, all children must be provided with quality early childhood education and care.
+CAUT supports the establishment of a Canada-wide system of comprehensive and accessible child and infant care services, including licensed full and part-time group programs for pre-elementary and elementary school children, supervised family home care, and resource and support services for those taking care of children at home.

 Such a system must be founded on the following principles:

-- Universality: High quality and affordable early childhood education and care should be provided to all.
-The range of program options should allow families to choose appropriate services to meet different needs as they arise.
+- Universality: Quality and affordable early childhood education and care should be provided to all and offer a range of program options.

-- High Quality: Early childhood education and care should be licensed and regulated to ensure high quality.
+- Quality: Early childhood education and care should be culturally relevant, licensed and regulated to ensure quality

-- Affordability: Early childhood education and care should be publicly funded, ideally without direct cost to families.
+- Affordability: Early childhood education and care should be non-profit, publicly funded, and ideally without direct cost to families,

-- Parental Role: Parents should have an active role in determining the child care environment.
+- Parental Role: Parents and guardians should have an active role in determining the child care environment.

 - Provider Direction: Early childhood education and care providers should be involved in the decision-making process.